tobiasderoos/orml_assignment_2_part2/markdowns/part_2.md

 Actions specify the number of greedy selections before switching to ILP: {5, 10, 15 ...
 100}

+May not produce the best optimal threshold, but:
+If the optimum is for example 17, the model should pick 15 as this would also give the optimal solution, only take a bit longer to compute as you have two more items for the ILP to solve.

 ### Rationale
-- Using increments of **5** significantly reduces computational cost, and accelerates convergence.
+- Using increments of 5 significantly reduces computational cost, and accelerates convergence.
 - These thresholds still cover the full practical range of early vs. late ILP intervention.

-May. not result in best thrshols selection.

 ---